christiancadieux/kubequery-postgres/README.md

 - On large clusters, SQL joins can be really slow against the sqlite database used by kubequery.
 The Postgres tables are not virtual and can optimized to solve this problem.
 - Some of the kubequery schema columns like labels and annotations are TEXT but contain json information.
 These columns can be converted to Postgres JSONB for easy access.

-- Only the basic "select * from kubernetes_.." queries are executed by kubequery on the target clusters.
+- Only the basic "select * from kubernetes_.." queries are executed by kubequery on the target clusters during aggregation.
 All complex queries (JOINS, multi-cluster) are done on the Postgres database.
 - Note: For speed, the Postgres database should be located on the aggregator cluster.